 This philosophy holds true whatever large ticket item you wish to purchase - houses, cars, boats - whatever.

 With appraised value aside for a moment, learning real estate values is not a simple task without professional guidance of some type.
 Nobody can accurately predict fair market real estate values.
 Why?
 Because they're determined by way of the negotiation process.
-Unilaterally assigning a figure would be like trying to nail jelly to the wall.
+Unilaterally assigning a figure would be like trying to nail jelly to the wall or herding cats.

 Appraised value can be different from a market value because the former